 3 types of sniffing attacks

-Although cybercriminals have various different techniques, the outcomes can be grouped into a few categories.
+Although cybercriminals use different techniques, the outcomes can be grouped into a few categories.

 1. Packet sniffing attacks on Wi-Fi networks